blog posts

 Select the operation and click the End task or Restart task button in the upper right corner of the screen.

-You should note that terminating a process or a group of them may crash the program and, in some cases, the system.
-So anything that is not saved will be lost.
+Note that terminating a process or a group of processes may crash the program and, in some cases, the system.
+Anything not saved will be lost.
 So keep your work before continuing.

 After closing the processes, you can restart the program from the Start menu, which will continue the required operations.

 In some cases, you may need to restart the process manually.
-For this, you can click the Run new task button in the Task Manager, type the name of the service and click the OK button.
+To do this, click the Run new task button in Task Manager, enter the service name, and click OK.